Archive #47: The Newly Annotated Journey to the West With Illustrations (Xinshuo Xiyouji (tuxiang), 1749/1888)

 當時眾會,皆見龍女忽然之間變成男子,具菩薩行,即往南方無垢世界,坐寶蓮華,成等正覺,三十二相、八十種好,普為十方一切眾生演說妙法。

-This kind of spiritual gender transition was certainly known to the host of historical oral storytellers [8] and author-compilers who contributed to the formation of the novel due to their vast shared knowledge of Buddhist and Daoist religion and lore.
+This kind of spiritual gender transition was certainly known to the host of historical oral storytellers and author-compilers who contributed to the formation of the novel due to their vast shared knowledge of Buddhist and Daoist religion and lore.
+This is especially true given that the Lotus Sutra is even touted in the 13th-century oral version of JTTW.
+[8]

-Therefore, if the Sun Wukong from the 1592 JTTW was originally intended to be trans, he would have been OPENLY portrayed as such, without the need for subtle hints, due to scriptural precedent.
+Therefore, if the Sun Wukong from the 1592 JTTW was originally intended to be trans, they would have been OPENLY portrayed as such, without the need for subtle hints, due to scriptural precedent.
 And the fact that he wasn’t makes this what I consider to be the most damning argument against a canonically trans Sun Wukong.

 Fig. 5 – A frontispiece to a Song-era edition of the Lotus Sutra (larger version).
 Image found here.